openstack/manila/doc/source/contributor/contributing.rst

 in order for it to be merge-worthy.
 If these tests are failing and you can't determine why, contact the maintainers.

+**Code Style Requirements**: All code submissions must pass the automated style and quality checks.
+Manila uses pre-commit hooks to enforce coding standards based on PEP 8 and OpenStack hacking guidelines.
+See the :doc:`development.environment` guide for details on setting up and running these checks locally before submitting your changes.

 See the :doc:`manila-review-policy` to understand our code review conventions.
 Generally, reviewers look at new code submissions pro-actively;
 if you do not have sufficient attention to your change, or are looking for